yasenstar/EA/architool/Query-Archi-HTML-Report.md

 Welcome to hear any of your comments.

-Author: Xiaoqi Zhao
-Date: May 1st, 2024 (Montreal)
+Author: Xiaoqi Zhao, Date: May 1st, 2024 @Montreal